 - Pain and suffering

-To discuss what specific compensation may be available in your case, contact a Tampa distracted driver lawyer with Distasio Law Firm for a free consultation at (813) 259-0022.
+To discuss what specific compensation may be available in your case, contact a committed Tampa distracted driver attorney with Distasio Law Firm for a free consultation.

 Types of Injuries Caused by Distracted Driving

 There are a number of types of injuries that can be caused by distracted drivers, including:

 - Traumatic brain injuries (TBIs): these head injuries can cause significant impairments to emotional functioning, memory, movement, or sensation.

 - Broken bones: broken bones can occur due to the immense force involved in a car accident.